LouDnl/USBSID-Configtool/README.md

 The driver runs on top of [javax.usb](https://javax-usb.sourceforge.net/) or [usb4java](https://github.com/usb4java/usb4java) depending on the platform you are on!

 ## Requirements
+The minimum USBSID-Pico firmware version to be able to use the config tool is `0.5.0-BETA`.
+For the best experience version `0.7.0-BETA` is advised!

-Due to breaking changes in the way the socket values are displayed the minimum USBSID-Pico firmware version is `0.5.0-BETA`, for the best experience version `0.7.0-BETA` is advised!
+Due to breaking changes in the way the socket values are handled, I advise upgrading to the latest firmware version.
 These changes are visual only for pcb v1.3 and lower, but required for pcb v1.4 and higher due to voltage configuration.

 ## Installation